Summer pet safety tips

 5 mins read

 The hot weather can play havoc with your dog or cat’s health if you’re not careful.
 Make sure your pet always has plenty of fresh water to drink and cool shaded areas they can sit in, to prevent dehydration and heatstroke.
-Consider keeping your pets indoors between 11am and 3pm when the sun is at its strongest, and you could apply pet-safe suncream to prevent sunburn and the risk of skin cancer.
+Consider keeping your pets indoors between 11am and 3pm when the sun is at its strongest.
+Apply pet-safe suncream to furless areas to prevent sunburn.
 Finally, always supervise your dog when swimming and avoid unsafe waters.
+This article was updated 17th April 2023

 As the sun shines and the temperatures rise, it’s no surprise that you and your pets want to spend more time outside.
-However, the hot weather can cause a few problems for your dog or cat if you’re not careful.
+However, the hot weather can cause a few problems for your furry friends if you’re not careful.

 Here are some summer pet safety tips to make sure your dog or cat stays happy and healthy in the hot weather, or on holiday.